lilianricaud/patterning-complexity/english/culture-hacking_sequence.md

-# How become a culture hacker/hack cultures ?
+# How to hack cultures ?

 Se Paquet think there's a lot of things you can hack, not just software and culture is one of them.
 Here a transcript from a talk he gave in 2010 about culture hacking and that was adapted as a GENERATIVE SEQUENCE.